edgemicro-kubernetes/edgemicro-k8/README.md

 * Kubernetes version 1.9 or greater
 * Kubernetes CLI kubectl v1.9 or greater
+* Cluster wih atleast 3 nodes with 2 vCPU each.
 * Minikube - Coming soon ...
 * GKE
    - Retrieve your credentials for kubectl (replace <cluster-name> with the name of the cluster you want to use, and <zone> with the zone where that cluster is located):